- Discover CSUB

 I graduated as an ADN back in 1983.
 After 13 years in critical care, I realized that I was ready for something different.
 I started working in community health, where I soon realized that I needed to get my BSN.
 I went through an RN-BSN program similar to this one, with online classes, new concepts and new technology.
 I worked full time and cared for a newborn throughout the program; it was difficult at times, but I gained so much knowledge and understanding of Nursing!
 I never regretted the decision, and I know my Nursing practice flourished because of the knowledge and experience gained through getting my BSN degree.
 My hope is you will find this journey to be exciting and will look for opportunities to apply your new-found knowledge.

-Spring 2017 RN to BSN Extended University Program Applications are currently being accepted.
+Spring 2017: Spring 2017 RN to BSN Extended University Program Applications will be accepted through November 15, 2016.

 Not Sure Which RN to BSN Program to Apply to?
 See the Program Comparison Chart.